 To use Windows 10 on your system without any hassle, you'll need around 4 GB of RAM.
 The more RAM available, the smoother your system will run and the better the output will be.

-If you have a lower power CPU and can't upgrade your system's RAM to at least 4GB, consider using a 32-bit Windows 10.
-To get the digital license, upgrade your existing Windows 7 to Windows 10, then install and upgrade to a higher version.
+If you have a lower-power CPU and cannot upgrade your system's RAM to at least 4 GB, consider using the 32-bit version of Windows 10 instead.
+To get the digital license, upgrade your existing Windows 7 to Windows 10, then perform a clean installation of the 32-bit version.

 To run Windows 10 on a device with only 2GB RAM, it's essential to check the compatibility of third-party applications and antivirus software.
 These can consume significant CPU resources, making it difficult to access Windows 10 smoothly.
 Utilizing the System maintenance troubleshooter can help identify and resolve various issues automatically, ensuring a smoother experience on low-RAM devices.